 In other words, the ABS module is a microprocessor that analyzes data or runs a diagnostic test on the hydraulic braking system and the wheel speed sensors to know when to release braking pressure to any wheel that is about to skid or lock up.

-- Other symptoms that indicate the ABS needs bleeding include;
+Other symptoms that indicate the ABS needs bleeding include;

-- The illumination of the ABS warning light on the dash
+- The illumination of the ABS warning light

-- The appearance of the ESP warning light on the dashboard
+- The appearance of the ESP warning light

 - The ABS may activate even when it is not needed.
-The brake pedal may suddenly vibrate and jerk
+The brake pedal may suddenly vibrate and jerk.

 - A lousy ABS module or one that needs bleeding will throw error code U0121.